From Textual Columns to Query Plans: A Unified Relational-Semantic Execution Framework for Hybrid Query Processing: Further Deep Dive into 's Components

-{The execution plan generated by the planner may not be cost-efficient, particularly when semantic operators are involved. \System extends classical relational query optimization techniques ~\cite{selinger1979access, hellerstein1993predicate} to account for the asymmetry between inexpensive relational operations and expensive semantic reasoning.
+{As previously mentioned in Section~\ref{ssec:planning}, the execution plan generated by the planner may not be cost-efficient, particularly when semantic operators are involved.
+Aside from the LLM-instructed approach discussed in Section~\ref{ssec:planning},\System also extends classical relational query optimization techniques ~\cite{selinger1979access, hellerstein1993predicate} to account for the asymmetry between inexpensive relational operations and expensive semantic reasoning in a deterministic manner.
 Specifically, we adopt predicate migration as a \textit{cost-aware semantic placement} strategy.
 While semantic operators are deferred to later stages to minimize unnecessary LLM calls, the optimizer evaluates the \textit{cardinality impact} of downstream relational operators.
 If a join or set operation is expected to significantly increase the number of tuples, semantic filters are applied earlier on smaller base relations to avoid costly expansion.
 The optimizer applies the following transformations:}

 \begin{itemize}[leftmargin=*] \item \textbf{Selection Pushing:} {When possible, relational filters are pushed toward the base relations to eliminate irrelevant tuples early in the plan.}

 \item \textbf{Projection Pruning:} {Unnecessary attributes are removed once they are no longer required by downstream operations.
 This reduces the width of intermediate relations and memory footprint.}